 LXX beliefs of pro-KJV writers before Ruckman

-Did writers advocating for the KJV deny a BC Septuagint before Ruckman?
-As documented in http://www.ruckmanism.org/firstinfluence we have examined a large assortment of writings of literature in defense of the KJV before the Ruckman era.
+Did writers advocating for the KJV or Textus Receptus deny a BC Septuagint before Ruckman?
+As documented in https://www.ruckmanism.org/firstinfluence we have examined a large assortment of writings of literature in defense of the KJV before the Ruckman era.
 None were found to deny the Septuagint existed before Christ (to be fair, many were brief writings or concentrated on the New Testament text, therefore they simply did not mention the LXX).
 In fact, we found several cases of the exact opposite.

 Elton A. Jones in 1960 quoted a statement affirming the LXX had been commenced by Jews in Alexandria about the middle of the third century B.C., without expressing disagreement.
 (Which Bible? p.
 16)